 The Cold Hard Truth:

-Modular homes are better built than site-built homes.
+Modular homes are safer and better built than site-built homes.
 This is mostly due to the method of construction.
 Modular homes have to withstand the stress of shipping and transportation, therefore, on average, a modular home contains 30% more building materials than a comparable site-built home.

 Also, drywall is not only screwed, but glued to the wall studs, and triple-headers are used over window openings and around stairwells.

 If you’re interested in learning more, here’s everything else you need to know about modular homes.

 If you’d like to save lots of time and money, and if you’re interested in working with Century Home Builders to build your next modular home, check out our beautiful modular home floor plans!